Recipe for vegan, homemade Pretzel Buns. Start making your own because it’s delicious and easy! They’re the perfect base for all your burgers!

 - ¾ teaspoon salt

 - 2 tablespoons baking soda

 - 1 teaspoon sesame seeds

-- Mix the flour and salt for the rolls in a large mixing bowl.
-Make a well in the middle, add in the active dry yeast and ½ cup of the water.
-Let it sit for about 5 minutes until the yeast is bubbly.
-Then add in the olive oil and the rest of the water for the dough.
+- Mix the flour, instant yeast, and salt for the rolls in a large mixing bowl.
+Then add the olive oil and the water for the dough.
 Knead by hand until a soft dough firms or use a kitchen machine and let the machine knead the dough for you.